15 Dimensional Analysis

 Π Method Applied to the Drag on a Sphere

 Consider a sphere to be tested in a low-speed wind tunnel to measure its drag, as shown in the photograph below.
 The drag of a sphere sounds relatively uninteresting compared to a wing, but this problem helps introduce the dimensional analysis process without making the process too lengthy.
 Furthermore, the aerodynamic characteristics of a sphere are particularly relevant to all sorts of ball games, such as tennis, baseball, soccer, and many others.
 The motion of balls through the air is a complex fluid dynamic problem that is influenced by many factors, including the flow density and viscosity, the velocity and size of the ball, and its surface finish.
 For example, the aerodynamics of a golf ball affects the distance, spin, and overall trajectory of the ball.
 Ever wonder why a golf ball has dimples on its surface?
-In baseball, the aerodynamics of a baseball can influence the speed and trajectory of a pitch.
+In baseball, the aerodynamics of the ball can influence the speed and trajectory of a pitch.

 A sphere set up in a wind tunnel to measure its drag.
 The sphere is mounted on a force balance.